mmikkel/DashCols-Craft/README.md

 _DashCols_ is provided free of charge.
 The author is not responsible for any data loss or other problems resulting from the use of this plugin.

-Please report any bugs, feature requests or other issues here.
-As _DashCols_ is a hobby project, no promises are made regarding response time, feature implementations or bug amendments.
+Please report any bugs, feature requests or other issues [here](https://github.com/mmikkel/dashcols-craft/issues).
+Note that _DashCols_ is a hobby project and I can offer no promises regarding response time, feature implementations or bug amendments.

 ### Changelog

+#### 1.2

+* **Added sorting capabilities for FieldTypes of Boolean, String, Number or DateTime value**
+* DashCols has a logo

 #### 1.1.9